timble/openpolice-platform/README.md

 ## Police Internet Platform

 The Police Internet Platform is an open-source platform specifically built for the internet websites of the Belgian Police.
 It uses a component based architecture.
-Written in PHP 5.3, HTML5, CSS3 and Javascript, and made by passionate open source technologists.
+Written in PHP 5.3, HTML, CSS and Javascript, and made by passionate open source technologists.

 Developed by <a href="http://www.timble.net">Timble</a>.